lithdew/reliable/README.md

 1. The read buffer size may be configured using `WithReadBufferSize`.
 The default read buffer size is 256.
 2. The write buffer size may be configured using `WithWriteBufferSize`.
 The default write buffer size is 256.
 3. The minimum period of time that once elapsed, requires the transmission of an ACK may be configured using `WithACKTimeout`.
 The default ACK timeout is 100 milliseconds.
-4. A handler which is to be called back when a packet is received may be configured using `WithHandler`.
+4. A packet handler which is to be called back when a packet is received may be configured using `WithPacketHandler`.
 By default, a nil handler is provided which ignores all incoming packets.
+5. An error handler which is called when errors occur on a connection that may be configured using `WithErrorHandler` By default, a nil handler is provided which ignores all errors.
-5. A byte buffer pool may be passed in using `WithBufferPool`.
+6. A byte buffer pool may be passed in using `WithBufferPool`.
 By default, a new byte buffer pool is instantiated.

 ## Benchmarks